Small cell cancer of the cervix

 Coping with cervical cancer

-Coping with a diagnosis of cancer can be difficult, both practically and emotionally.
+Coping with a cancer diagnosis can be difficult, both practically and emotionally.
 It can be especially difficult if you have a rare cancer.
-Being well informed about your cancer and its treatment can make it easier to make decisions and cope with what happens.
+Being well informed about your cancer and its treatment can make it easier to decide and cope with what happens.

 Talking to other people going through a similar experience can help.